 - to develop better methods for the diagnosis of profound hearing pathologies;

-- to improve the planning, the implantation and the use of cochlear implants.
+- to improve the planning, implantation, and use of cochlear implants.

-This project involves several academic (Inria Sophia Antipolis) and clinical (CHU Nice, IUFC) partners member of the Université Côte d’Azur and a company (Oticon Medical).
-They are all located in the Nice area and are engaged in a long term collaborative framework to develop a strong cluster of expertise in otology.
+This project involves several academic (Inria Sophia Antipolis) and clinical (CHU Nice, IUFC) partners members of the Université Côte d’Azur, and a company (Oticon Medical).
+They are all located in the Nice area and are engaged in a long-term collaborative framework to develop a strong cluster of expertise in otology.

 The cochlea is a spiral-shaped cavity making around 2.5 turns around its axis which is part of the inner ear.
 It plays a key role in the transformation of acoustic waves into electric signals transmitted to the brain.
 One important aspect of this project is the assessment of the cochlea shape from Computed Tomography (CT) images of patients.

 Reconstructing the cochlea from CT images is challenging since its subtle shape cannot be fully observed from this type of image and therefore sophisticated methods are being developed combining knowledge in anatomy, medical imaging, geometry, statistics, and machine learning.